FirstLegoLeague/scheduling/FunctionalRequirements.md

   - Duplicate records
   - Team scheduled to be in more than place

-*Use case 1*: The event organizer has used the FLL tournament scheduler tool,
+* Use case 1 *: The event organizer has used the FLL tournament scheduler tool, and copies the overall schedule to the application.
+The tool asks which tool has been used to create the schedule and is able to parse the information directly.
+The organizer transfers the DB file to an USB stick to be used at the event.

+* Use case 2 *: One of the volunteer has manually created a schedule and imports it into the schedule application.
+The application asks to identify which columns contains the teamName, teamID, activity, location and start/end time and process the data.
+The organizer copies the entire application with the database to a usb drive.

 ## API
 Once the events are loaded, the information can be accessed by different modules through an API.
 Other modules / applications should be able to make the following API calls: [Api Design](https://github.com/FirstLegoLeague/scheduling/blob/master/apiDesign.md)